fmatter/glossing_bootstrap/trio/README.md

 Here, there are three distinct word forms: *ŋajaka*, *t̪iː*, and *ntukal*, which can be further segmented as *ŋa-j-aka*, *t̪iː*, and *ntu-kal*, respectively.
 As you can see in (2), g-words within a larger p-word are delimited with `=`, just like morphemes inside a g-word are delimited with `-`.
+This kind of structure is also found in Trió, as you can see from the glossed sentences.